wenqianchua/MDEF/docs/selfcare/selfcare.md

 ## Maintainence

-Here, you will find some printable PDF work sheets for maintainces.
+Here, you will find some printable PDF work sheets for maintainence exercises.

 **ABC Cognitive Behavioral Therapy Work Sheet**